AndreLeEEEEE/Miscellaneous/README.md

 # Miscellaneous
-For all the files I want to store on Github that don't belong to a single project.
+For all the files related to projects that don't belong to a single project or who's projects just aren't a repository.